-Jack Ma's online payments giant just raised $14 billion
+Jack Ma's online payments firm is now worth more than Goldman Sachs

 Ant Financial said in a statement Friday that it has brought in $14 billion from Chinese and foreign investors.
 It plans to use the money to step up the development of new technologies and its global expansion.

-Best known for its mobile payment platform, Alipay, Ant is battling Tencent (TCEHY)'s WeChat Pay to be the platform of choice for hundreds of millions of Chinese shoppers.
+Best known for its mobile payment platform, Alipay, Ant is battling Tencent's (TCEHY) WeChat Pay to be the platform of choice for hundreds of millions of Chinese shoppers.

 In China, many consumers use payment apps on their smartphones to buy goods ranging from computers to street food.